 The Community Library & Sun Valley History Museum In Forest Park

 A collection of Hemingway’s mementos and literary works can be found on display at the Community Library.
-A larger exhibit is open to the public at the Sun Valley History Museum in Forest Park and includes letters, artifacts like his typewriter, and many photographs of Hemingway and his friends in Sun Valley.
+A larger exhibit is open to the public at the Regional History Museum in Forest Park and includes letters, artifacts like his typewriter, and many photographs of Hemingway and his friends in Sun Valley.
 Objects from the Hemingway House will be added to the Hemingway exhibit this August.
 The museum is open Wednesday through Saturday, 1:00PM to 5:00PM.